bloxstraplabs/bloxstrap/README.md

 **Q: Can using this get me banned?**

 **A:** No, it shouldn't.
 Bloxstrap doesn't interact with the Roblox client in the same way that exploits do.
-[Read more about that here.](https://github.com/bloxstraplabs/bloxstrap/wiki/Why-it's-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap)
+However some games may disallow certain FastFlags to be abused (i.e. messing with the physics engine, turning on hitboxes) [For a full explanation read here.](https://github.com/bloxstraplabs/bloxstrap/wiki/Why-it's-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap)

 ## Features